 In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the median of the relevant comparator labour market.

 The Board's total compensation package for executive staff is comprised of the following elements.

 Cash Compensation

-Total cash compensation includes annual base salary and monthly northern travel allowance.
+Total cash compensation includes annual base salary and, in the case of key senior executive staff, annual vehicle allowance.

 Annual base salary